How to Read a California Accident Police Report

 This report is crucial to your personal injury claim as it contains the initial details and reason for the accident to occur and will help your attorney with the data to start determining your monetary compensation from the accident.

-Who Can Request the Accident Report?
+Who Can Request a Copy of the Accident Report?

 - Date, location, and time of the accident